wongdigital/rogerwong-site/_content/posts/what-is-brand-strategy.md

   - "How-to"
 imageSrc: "/images/What-is-brand-strategy.jpg"
 imageAlt: "What is brand strategy and why is it so powerful"
+excerpt: "Brand strategy isn't just about logos and color palettes—it's about finding the sweet spot between what your audience wants and what makes your brand unique.
+When you nail this intersection, you create something truly magical: an emotional connection that transforms casual customers into devoted fans.
+Let me show you how it works."
 ---

 ## Let me tell you a story…